melodyhway/Analysis-of-Nonprofit-Donations/datafixes.md

 4. 36/1066 rows in the gift_constituency column were blank.
 At only 3.3% of the data and being unable to fill in the data, they were left blank.
 5. Campaign_list column contained 11 blank rows.
 6. A large portion of the fund_list column was cleaned using a lookup table to reference the proper columns.
 Where some rows contained extra lines, they could be fixed by referring them to general operations (GENOP) or its corresponding name.
-  For example some rows were recorded as "-----; GENOP" and was then adjusted to "GENOP".
+  For example certain rows were recorded as "-----; GENOP" and was then adjusted to "GENOP".
 7. The appeal_list column contained 27 blank rows and couldn't be filled in.
-8. Extra columns in the dataset were removed due to its insignificance or sensitivity.
+8. Extra columns in the dataset were removed due to its insignificance or sensitivity issues.
+9. Duplicate columns for dates were created during the data merging step and the duplicate was subsequently deleted after verifying that it contained the same information.

+For example, date errors were cross-validated using the original dataset to reference the proper dates, duplicate columns were deleted, errors in records were addressed using a XLOOKUP function to reassign proper values.
+Blank values were left blank in instances where that data could not be filled in.
+Overall blank rows only affected a small portion of each column so most were left as is.